 Petrov’s cool head and thoughtful temperament likely prevented nuclear Armageddon that day, saving millions of lives.
 But he never relished talking about it, spitting retorts at journalists’ questions along the lines of, “Nonsense!
 I was just doing my job.”

 An intense investigation by Soviet authorities followed the incident.
 Petrov’s discovery of the system’s failure posed a problem for his superiors; it was an embarrassment to them.
 Petrov was unceremoniously reassigned and denied future promotions.
 He retired from the military not long after.
-The Soviets kept the incident under wraps for 10 years and the full story only saw the light of day after the collapse of the Soviet Union.
+The Soviets kept the incident under wraps for 10 years, and the full story saw the light of day only after the collapse of the Soviet Union.
 After his time in the military, Petrov lived a quiet life as pensioner in a Moscow suburb.

 Petrov believed that someday a nuclear strike will occur unless we eliminate all nuclear weapons.
 He was skeptical of the warning system back in 1983 (which probably saved the world), and he maintained that same skepticism with regard to people.

 As Britannica’s Stella Kleinman wrote, “Petrov does not trust people, nor does he trust machines.
 What he trusts least of all is a person who becomes a cog in a machine.”
-Petrov told Time magazine, “The slightest false move can lead to colossal consequences.”
+He told Time magazine, “The slightest false move can lead to colossal consequences.”

 In the later years of his life, Petrov finally received recognition for his stoic heroism and the levelheaded decision he made in the control room with the world’s fate hanging in the balance.
 In 1998, a retired Soviet air commander credited Petrov with making the right decision.
 In 2004, the Association of World Citizens gave him a trophy and some money.
-And, in 2014, a documentary was made about him celebrating his history-making decision.
+And in 2014, a documentary was made about him celebrating his history-making decision.
 Still, these awards and notices are meager compared with the service he rendered to humanity.
 It’s quite possible that without Petrov and whatever force convinced him to stay calm and critical in that crucial moment, you wouldn’t be reading these words right now.

-Stanislov Petrov died on May 19, 2017, at the age of 77.
+Stanislav Petrov died on May 19, 2017, at the age of 77.

 What arts and culture topics would you like us to cover?
 Please email ideas or feedback to [email protected]

 Walker Larson